-NAME PRINCIPAL OCCUPATION AND ANY POSITION WITH THE COMPANY AGE DIRECTOR SINCE OTHER DIRECTORSHIPS NOMINEES FOR TERMS EXPIRING IN 1999: Joseph L. Calihan Managing Partner of Bradford Capital Partners (venture capital investments and acquisitions); Chairman of the Board and Chief Executive Officer of Bradford Schools, Inc. (post-secondary business schools) 58 1993 None Leo N. Short, Jr. Retired; formerly Chairman of the Board and Chief Executive Officer of the Company 69 1986 None CONTINUING DIRECTORS WITH TER MS EXPIRING G IN 1997: Calvin A. Campbell, Jr. President and Chief Executive Officer of Goodman Equipment Corporation (manufacturer of underground mining locomotives and plastics blow molding machinery) 61 1994 Eastman Chemical Company G. Donald Gerlach Partner of Reed Smith Shaw & McClay (attorneys-at-law); Vice Chairman of Keystone Financial Corp. (hospital investment manager) 62 1989 None CONTINUING DIRECTORS WITH TERMS EXPIRING IN 1998: Helen Lee Henderson Investor; President of Chiron Productions, Ltd. (theatrical and media productions) 57 1991 None John T. Ryan III President, Chairman and Chief Executive Officer of the Company 52 1981 None
+PRINCIPAL OCCUPATION AND ANY DIRECTOR OTHER NAME POSITION WITH THE COMPANY AGE SINCE DIRECTORSHIPS NOMINEES FOR TER RMS E 2000: Calvin A. Campbell, Jr. Chairman, President and Chief Executive Officer of Goodman Equipment Corporation (manufacturer of underground mining locomotives and plastics blow molding machinery) 62 1994 Eastman Chemical Company G. Donald Gerlach Partner of Reed Smith Shaw & McClay (attorneys-at- law); Vice Chairman of Keystone Financial Corp. (hospital investment manager) 63 1989 None CONTINUING DIREC CTORS WITH TERMS EXPIRING IN 1998: Helen Lee Henderson Investor; President of Chiron Productions, Ltd. (theatrical and media productions) 58 1991 None John T. Ryan III Chairman and Chief Executive Officer of the Company 53 1981 None CONTINUING DIREC CTORS WITH TERMS EXPIRING IN 1999: Joseph L. Calihan Managing Partner of Bradford Capital Partners (venture capital investments and acquisitions); Chairman of the Board of Bradford Schools, Inc. (post- secondary business schools) 59 1993 None Leo N. Short, Jr. Retired; formerly Chairman 70 1986 None of the Board and Chief Executive Officer of the

-For at least the past five years, directors Calihan, Campbell, Gerlach and Henderson have engaged in the principal occupations indicated in the table above.
-Prior to becoming President, Chairman and Chief Executive Officer in October 1991, Mr. Ryan was President of the Company since April 1990 and previously was Executive Vice President of the Company.
-Mr. Short was Chairman of the Board and Chief Executive Officer of the Company from April 1990 to October 1991 and previously was President and Chief Executive Officer of the Company.
+Each director has engaged in the principal occupation indicated in the above table for at least the past five years.
+Mr. Ryan also served as President of the Company from April 1990 to December 1996.
 Mr. Campbell also was Chairman of the Board (May 1991 to May 1992) and President and Chief Executive Officer (February 1992 to May 1992) of Cyprus Minerals Company (now Cyprus Amax Minerals Company).